Summers are always best spent near water.

 - 50 Point Conservation Area: There’s lots of room to spread out your beach towel at this 80-hectare park with great swimming and a pretty marina.

-- Christie Lake Conservation Area has one of the most beautiful lake settings on the Niagara Escarpment with a sandy beach and docks for launching canoes and kayaks along with 10 kilometres of beautiful hiking trails.
+- Christie Lake Conservation Area has one of the most beautiful lake settings on the Niagara Escarpment with a sandy beach and docks for launching canoes and kayaks along with 10 kilometres of beautiful hiking trails. *Please note Christie Lake beach and swimming area is temporarily closed.

 - Valens Conservation Area is another Hamilton Conservation Area beach with a lakeside sandy area, boating and campsites.